 Five Steps to a New Mobility Vehicle

-Purchasing a handicap accessible vehicle is a big decision that involves a significant financial commitment.
+Purchasing an accessible vehicle is a big decision that involves a significant financial commitment.
 For that reason, you want to make sure you’re working with mobility dealers capable of providing you with the information and adaptive solutions you need at an accessible price.
-The following will give you a quick step-by-step overview of how to purchase a handicap van conversion or wheelchair accessible vehicle, and how to make modifications for your current vehicle.
+The following will give you a quick step-by-step overview of how to purchase a van conversion or wheelchair accessible vehicle, and how to make modifications for your current vehicle.

 Locate a Mobility Equipment Dealer

 A local NMEDA mobility equipment dealer should be your first stop in the buying process.
 They’re ready to assist and evaluate your personal needs based on your specific situation, including how your needs may change over time.
 They can also help you determine what types of equipment will work in the various vehicle types and models.
 See a mobility dealer before you buy a vehicle to ensure the mobility equipment you need will work in the vehicle you want.
 Unlike an automotive dealer, their emphasis is on mobility equipment and providing the perfect solution to each of their clients.
 They will also be able to provide valuable information about any funding assistance that may be available to you.
 See your mobility dealer first!